GautamSB/OWASP-Juice-Shop-Web-Security-Lab/README.md

 This repository documents a comprehensive Web Application Security Assessment performed against the intentionally vulnerable **OWASP Juice Shop** application using **Burp Suite Professional**.

 The assessment demonstrates a structured penetration testing methodology by identifying, analyzing, and validating common web application vulnerabilities through manual testing techniques.
-The objective was to understand application behavior, manipulate HTTP requests, evaluate server responses, and assess the application's security posture using industry-standard web security testing practices.
+The objective was to understand application behavior, intercept and manipulate HTTP requests, evaluate server responses, and assess the application's security posture using industry-standard web application penetration testing practices.

 ---